-Now, if you happened to be wearing a different colored jersey or sat on the opposite bench, make no mistake – you were going to pay a price.
-For all of the humility and respect that Hunter exuded over his teammates, it was the other end of the spectrum when he went up against the opposing team.
+If you happened to be wearing a different colored jersey or sat on the opposite bench, make no mistake – you were going to pay a price.
+For all of the respect that Hunter exuded toward his teammates, it was the other end of the spectrum when he went up against the opposing team.
 Hunter lived up to that “Nuisance” moniker and behaved like a junkyard dog in the face of battle.
 His competitive nature oftentimes appeared as being downright mean and ornery.

 Waging War in the Province of Quebec